Clueless-Community/seamless-ui/CONTRIBUTING.md

 If you are solving any other issue make your own PR. don't need to follow this temoplate.

 ---

+# Make an issue and build a component you want to build.

+Here is a link to the figma UI kit.
+[Figma File](https://www.figma.com/file/0eqV7t3UKKM14UeqCSfOZb/Essential-UI---Figma-Ui-Kit-(Community)?node-id=688%3A1988)

+Take a screenshot of the component you want to build from the figma file.
+Make sure the component is not already built.

+Then create an issue using the `New Component` issue template.
+Get assigned and build it.

+This is super easy. 👍
+---
 # FAQ